Joellen Catelotti was filled with questions about the epilepsy her 12-year-old daughter Cameryn has.

 Epilepsy is a result of abnormal electrical activity in the brain that can cause recurring seizures.
 The seizures can lead to involuntary body movements, sensations, awareness or behavior.

 According to the Centers for Disease Control and Prevention, epilepsy is more prevalent among children and older adults.
 An estimated 2 million people in the United States have it.
-Most live a full life, but there are
+Most live a full life, but there are rare instances of sudden death or of seizures leading to fatal accidents.

 Prior to joining the new support group, Catelotti said she used to socialize with parents of children with Down Syndrome.